 - Convenient for daily use

-- Not specialized for tough stains
+- Limited for severe stains

 4. Nature's Miracle Urine Destroyer Plus Foam Aerosol